-Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Mini Dress, Shuts Instagram Down
+Dolly Castro Flaunts Cleavage In Low-Cut Black Leather Minidress, Shuts Instagram Down

 Curvaceous fitness model Dolly Castro had her 6.2 million Instagram followers drooling with her latest snap, which featured her rocking a look that incorporated lace and mesh and showed plenty of skin.

-In the picture, Castro wore a black leather mini dress that flaunted her dangerous curves to perfection.
+In the picture, Castro wore a black leather minidress that flaunted her dangerous curves to perfection.
 The top had a low-cut neckline that exposed Castro’s insane cleavage.
 She drew even more attention to her ample assets by adding a few necklaces to the look.
-The bodice had a mesh panel that exposed a tantalizing hint of skin over her abdomen, and showed the undersides of her ample assets.
+The bodice had a mesh panel that exposed a tantalizing hint of skin over her abdomen and showed the undersides of her ample assets.

 The bottom portion of the dress was made of leather for a truly sexy look.
 Though Castro cropped the photo so that not all of her legs were visible, the dress exposed plenty of her voluptuous legs thanks to the mini length.